|114D.10||LEGISLATIVE PURPOSE AND FINDINGS.|

 A Clean Water Council member may not participate in or vote on a decision of the council relating to an organization in which the member has either a direct or indirect personal financial interest.
 While serving on the Clean Water Council, a member shall avoid any potential conflict of interest.

 The terms of members representing the state agencies and the Metropolitan Council are four years and are coterminous with the governor.
 The terms of other nonlegislative members of the council shall be as provided in section 15.059, subdivision 2.
 Members may serve until their successors are appointed and qualify.
-Compensation and removal of nonlegislative council members is as provided in section 15.059, subdivisions 3 and 4.
+Compensation and removal of nonlegislative council members is as provided in section 15.059, subdivisions 3 and 4, except that a nonlegislative member may be compensated at the rate of up to $125 a day.
 Compensation of legislative members is as determined by the appointing authority.
 The Pollution Control Agency may reimburse legislative members for expenses.
 A vacancy on the council may be filled by the appointing authority provided in subdivision 1 for the remainder of the unexpired term.

 The Clean Water Council shall recommend a plan for implementation of this chapter and the provisions of article XI, section 15, of the Minnesota Constitution relating to clean water.
 The recommended plan shall address general procedures and time frames for implementing this chapter, and shall include a more specific implementation work plan for the next fiscal biennium and a framework for setting priorities to address impaired waters consistent with section 114D.20, subdivisions 2 to 7.
 The council shall issue a revised plan by December 1 of each even-numbered year.

-(a) The Clean Water Council shall recommend to the governor and the legislature the manner in which money from the clean water fund should be appropriated for the purposes stated in article XI, section 15, of the Minnesota Constitution and section 114D.50.
+(a) The Clean Water Council must submit recommendations to the governor and the legislature on how money from the clean water fund should be appropriated for the purposes stated in article XI, section 15, of the Minnesota Constitution and section 114D.50.

 (b) The council's recommendations must: